Kgroll/readme-and-weep/README.md

   ## Features

-  With just a few prompted questions a beautifully layed out README will be formed and all you will need to do is copy and paste the file into your GitHub README file!
+  With just a few prompted questions a beautifully laid out README will be formed and all you will need to do is copy and paste the file into your GitHub README file!
 It is that easy!!

   ## License